 Can’t view Photo Slideshow on your device?
-Then go directly to Flickr!
+Then go to Flickr.

 By: Sharon Aron Baron